DataONEorg/sem-prov-design/docs/PROV-capture/Run-manager-API.rst

 Run Manager API
 ---------------

+.. list-table:: Run Manager API
+   :widths: 15 20 20 30
+   :header-rows: 1

+   * - Function
+     - Parameters
+     - Return Value
+     - Description
+   * - `record()`_
+     - object, tag
+     - DataONE data package
+     - Execute program, record provenance from execution and create DataONE data package from derived products.
+   * - `startRecord()`_
+     - tag
+     -
+     - Provenance capture is started and will continue until `endRecord()`_ is called.
+   * - `endRecord()`_
+     -
+     - DataONE data package
+     - Provenance capture is stopped and a DataONE data package is created and returned to the user.
+   * - `listRuns()`_
+     - quiet, startDate, endDate, tags
+     - object containing execution information
+     - Retrieve information for all selected recorded executions and output to the display
+   * - `deleteRuns()`_
+     - runIdList, startDate, endDate, tags
+     - list of identifiers of deleted runs
+     - Delete information for all matching executions.
+   * - `view()`_
+     - packageID
+     - None
+     - Display detailed information about a data package.
+   * - `publish()`_
+     - packageID
+     - DataONE identifier for the package
+     - Upload a package to a DataONE member node.

+.. _`record()`:

 *record(filePath)*

 The record method executes the specified script and records the files read and created by the script.
 In-memory objects need to be considered also.
 It's possible that a script never writes to disk, but just creates an in-memory final product.
 This may be specified in a configuration API Provenance relationships for the script execution are automatically determined based on the run manager’s built-in knowledge of the provenance ontology.

-The record method creates and returns a DataPackage that contains the provenance relationships and derived data objects for a single script invocation.
+The record method creates and returns a DataONE DataPackage object that contains the provenance relationships and derived data objects for a single script invocation.

 Since record() returns the DataPackage, the DataPackage can be viewed and manipulated before publishing.
 For example,